Reviews You Can Rely On

 Credit: Jenna Ammerman

 The Makita UC4051A requires an extension cord but cuts on par with saws that cost much more.
 A budget-friendly corded-electric saw that scored reasonably well in our review is the Oregon CS1500.
-If you're looking for a gas-powered model with ridiculous cutting power and a longer bar than most electric models offer, the Echo CS 590 is the way to go — but it will put a larger dent in your checking account than many electric versions.
+If you're looking for a gas-powered model with ridiculous cutting power and a longer bar than most electric models offer, the Echo CS 590 is our top choice — but it will put a larger dent in your checking account than many electric versions.
 The battery-powered 18-inch EGO Power+ CS1800 scored toward the top of the field but is much less expensive than the top performers.
 In addition, you can buy pretty affordable replacement batteries, and there are hundreds of other Ego products, so you may already own the batteries, which are often about half the cost of a battery saw.
 If all you need is a tool that will do occasional backyard climbing and clean up, we loved the SeeSii Mini Cordless, which is light, inexpensive, and offers convenient one-handed operation.

 chainsaw - the husqvarna delivered incredible performance for the money.